-Since 2016, exploration data are managed through an AcQuire database, which includes quality control management features for sample coordinates from borehole surveys and data management tools.
-Sample numbering and labelling is controlled through AcQuire, including insertion of quality control samples and consignment notes to the primary laboratories.
-Analytical results are received electronically and managed through AcQuire with quality control filters.
-Samples outside defined limits are rejected by AcQuire and flagged for further investigation.
-The AcQuire system includes features for reporting analytical results and preparing bias charts and time series plots.
+Since 2016, exploration data are managed through an acQuire database, which includes quality control management features for sample coordinates from borehole surveys and data management tools.
+Sample numbering and labelling is controlled through acQuire, including insertion of quality control samples and consignment notes to the primary laboratories.
+Analytical results are received electronically and managed through acQuire with quality control filters.
+Samples outside defined limits are rejected by acQuire and flagged for further investigation.
+The acQuire system includes features for reporting analytical results and preparing bias charts and time series plots.

 The Candelaria Copper Mining Complex maintains regular metallurgical testing programs that are incorporated with historical testing results and mill performance into a statistical model to predict and improve the complex's processing performance in terms of mill throughput, metal recovery to concentrate, and final concentrate grade.

-Metallurgical tests are executed in a number of specialized in-house and commercial facilities.
+Metallurgical tests are executed in a number of specialized commercial facilities and in the in-house metallurgical development laboratory.
 Testing includes rock hardness classification, mineralogy using QEMSCANTM technology and bench scale flotation testing that is correlated with industrial scale performance in order to predict mill throughput and metallurgical performance.
 A similar but less intense program is underway for the PAC plant.

 New metallurgical tests were initiated in late 2016 as part of a Feasibility Study to evaluate potential throughput increases at the Candelaria mill.
 The material tested was a blend of ore considered representative of future feedstock.
-Testwork included SAG and ball mill pilot testing, specific SAG design tests, bench scale flotation kinetic modelling and automated scanning electron microscopy.
-Results and analysis from this testwork programme were evaluated using the Ausenco Ausgrind methodology to improve confidence in the estimated throughput for the Life of Mine plan.
+Test work included SAG and ball mill pilot testing, specific SAG design tests, bench scale flotation kinetic modelling and automated scanning electron microscopy.
+Results and analysis from this test work program were evaluated using the Ausenco Ausgrind methodology to improve confidence in the estimated throughput for the LOM plan.

-In parallel with the mill expansion study, a number of process initiatives have commenced focusing on debottlenecking and improving the existing facilities.
-As a part of these initiatives, further variability testwork programs were initiated.
-The Mine-to-Mill study is evaluating potential improvements in primary crusher feed size from blasting (both underground and the open pit) and the effect on overall comminution specific energy.
-This is combined with a geo-metallurgical initiative to characterize different geological zones, adding to the existing database and incorporating more underground sections.
-The Candelaria Mill Optimization Project includes upgrades in grinding, classification and flotation circuit capacity.
-The anticipated improvement in copper recovery will substantially address the shortfalls associated with previous expansions in plant throughput.
+In parallel with the mill expansion study, a number of process initiatives commenced focusing on debottlenecking and improving the existing facilities.
+As a part of these initiatives, further variability test work programs were initiated.
+The Mine-to-Mill study evaluated potential improvements in primary crusher feed size from blasting (both underground and the open pit) and the effect on overall comminution specific energy.
+This was combined with on-going geo-metallurgical initiatives to characterize different geological zones, adding to the existing ore hardness and rougher flotation response databases by incorporating more underground sections data and replacing the reliance on SPI tests for SAG milling power calculations with the established JKTech methodology.

+The Candelaria Mill Optimization Project (CMOP), which was completed in 2020, included upgrades in grinding, classification and flotation circuit capacity.